This information is intended for use by health professionals

 Not known: oculogyric crisis

-Not known: sudden unexplained death, torsades de pointes, QT prolongation, ventricular arrhythmias, cardiac arrest, bradycardia
+Not known: sudden unexplained death, torsades de pointes, ventricular arrhythmias, cardiac arrest, bradycardia

 Uncommon: orthostatic hypotension